 At the heart of the postrevolutionary settlement lay an avoided decision that would haunt Prussian (and German) politics until the collapse of the Hohenzollern monarchy in 1918.

 Before it could come to that, post-1848 Prussia was able to play a much more active role abroad.
 After Napoleon’s defeat in 1815, it had “stood on the sidelines of European power politics, steering in the lee of the great powers, avoiding commitments and shying away from conflict.”
-By 1871, Clark writes, Prussia had “reinvigorated its armed forces, driven Austria out of Germany, destroyed the military might of France, built a new nation state and transformed the European balance of power.”
+By 1871, Prussia had “reinvigorated its armed forces, driven Austria out of Germany, destroyed the military might of France, built a new nation state and transformed the European balance of power.”

 For centuries, the heart of Europe had been divided into various German-speaking principalities.
-For the first time, the center was united and strong in the form of a German Empire under Prussian leadership — which owed much to Bismarck’s personal ambition and diplomacy.
+For the first time, the center was united in the form of a German Empire under Prussian leadership — which owed much to Bismarck’s personal ambition and diplomacy.

 But unification had two unforeseen consequences that would ultimately conspire to bring Prussia down.